madelyn-rm/Final_Project_EHRS535/README.md

 14. Yosemite National Park
 15. Zion National Park

-The flexboard illustrates three plots that look at various aspects of the National park species data.The plots include a heat map depicting invasive species and their distribution across parks,and a plot showing the correlation of non-native species, and visitor impact across National parks emphasizing the ecological and anthropogenic factors affecting national parks,
+The flexboard illustrates three plots that look at various aspects of the National park species data.
+The plots include a heat map depicting invasive species and their distribution across parks,and a plot showing the correlation of non-native species, and visitor impact across National parks emphasizing the ecological and anthropogenic factors affecting national parks,

 Additional information